Three, Two, One

 The UK government sets up a Cabinet Committee on AIDS, chaired by the Deputy Prime Minister, William Whitelaw.
 It meets for the first time on 11th November.

-The head of the Renault car company, Georges Besse, is shot dead in Paris on Monday, 17th November.
+The head of the Renault car company, Georges Besse, is shot dead outside his home in Paris on Monday, 17th November.

 On 20th November, after receiving new information from Myra Hindley, police begin a search of Saddleworth Moor, near Oldham, for more victims of the Moors murderers.